zX3no/gonk/README.md

 ## 📦 Installation

-> MacOS have not been testing
+> MacOS has not been testing

 #### From source
 > Debian requires libasound2-dev